Priyankasaggu11929/ansible-k8s-cluster-deploy/README.md

   make create-cluster
   ```

-  In case of a kubernetes cluster with multiple worker nodes, run the following command, providing an argument `worker` value:
+  In case, you want to create a kubernetes cluster with **multiple worker nodes**, run the following command, providing the worker node count using the argument `worker=n`:

   For ex: